anilturker/MovingObjectSegmentation/README.md

 ## Visualization of Spatio-Temporal Data Augmentations
 Follow the steps in `notebooks/visualization.ipynb` to visualize spatio-temporal data augmentations.

-## Inference on unseen video
-Use this repo for inference: [https://github.com/ozantezcan/BSUV-Net-inference](https://github.com/ozantezcan/BSUV-Net-inference)

 ## Training and Cross-Validation with other datasets.
-Change `./configs/data_config.py` and `./configs/full_cv_config.py` for training BSUV-Net 2.0 with different datasets.
+Change `./configs/data_config.py` and `./configs/full_cv_config.py` for training the networks with different datasets.